Bert-JanP/KustoCon2025/Level 2/Level2.md

 In the second level fake pdf converter software is installed on a worksation.
 It is your job to figure out what this software does and how you can detect such and other potentially malicious/unwanted applications.

+⚠️ This exercise uses real malware samples, do not download files unless you are sure you accept the risk of being hacked.

 ![Alt text](../Images/ManualFinder.png)

 Related links: